 - Humanlike Foot Anatomy: They have feet like those of humans.

-- Humanoid Female Animal: The female Dogfaces in Goof Troop, A Goofy Movie, and An Extremely Goofy Movie look a little more humanlike than the male ones in general, to the point where their noses, muzzles, and ears can often be their only non-human feature.
+- Humanoid Female Animal: The female Dogfaces in Disney Ducks Comic Universe, Goof Troop, A Goofy Movie, and An Extremely Goofy Movie are a little more likely to be humanlike, to the point where their noses, muzzles, and ears can often be their only non-human feature.
 Though male dogfaces aren't immune, particularly when they are caricatures of celebrities or historical figures.

 - Older than You Think